openvinotoolkit/openvino_tokenizers/benchmark/README.md

   --trust-remote-code, --trust_remote_code
                         Pass `trust_remote_code=True` to `AutoTokenizer.from_pretrained`.
 It will execute code present on the Hub on your local machine.
-  --log-scale, --log_scale
-                        Use log scale for the plot.
   --dump-latency-stats, --dump_latency_stats
                         Save csv file with latency stats.
   --print-per-layer-stats, --print_per_layer_stats